Skip to Content

 My main requirement for good poutine is that it be piping hot.
 If it’s fresh from the kitchen and the French fries are crisp, this plate of potatoes, gravy and cheese curds will make you feel cozy no matter what the weather outside is doing.

-you must eat poutine in montereal
+You must eat poutine in montereal

 Some people like to add meat or other things on top.
 That’s fine but I’m happy with basic poutine any time.
 It’s not a hard dish to find.
 Brew pubs, diners, food trucks are reliable purveyors.